-Each level of Honor Graduates will be determined by the student's grade point average at the end of the 3rd quarter which will be no lower than 4.0 with no rounding.
-Two levels of Honor Graduates will be denoted: Summa Cum Laude - Top 10 graduates and Magna Cum Laude - Top 10 percent of graduates.
+Each level of Honor Graduates will be determined by the student's weighted grade point average at the end of the 3rd quarter which will be no lower than 4.0 with no rounding.
+Honor Graduates will be denoted in the graduation program.